TOP 5 COMMON MYTHS ABOUT ACCEPTING INSURANCE

 In my experience, it only takes me 2 minutes, max, to submit a claim for a client.
 Some claims I can submit in less than one minute.
 The same time it takes for you to invoice a client or accept payment is nearly the same amount of time to submit a claim.
 Many insurance companies have an EDI or Clearinghouse that you can use free of charge.
 You can submit all of your claims individually or in a batch at the end of the day.
 It is not as cumbersome as one may think.
 And you can track when your payment has been sent and all managed care organizations, including Medicaid, offer EFT.

 Myth #5: Insurance companies are notorious micro managers.

 Insurance companies were created to manage care due to past history of fraud, waste, and abuse.
 As such, they only exist in order to ensure that fraud, waste, and abuse are NOT occurring.
 It is rare that your client's files will be audited or requested.
 Only in cases where medical necessity is called into question, additional sessions are requested beyond the 30 day per year limit, and/or concerns regarding fraud/waste/abuse are an issue, they may request to review your client's files.
 There are other instances where files are review able, such as client requesting short-term disability, court/legal matters, etc. By and large, though, insurance companies do not micromanage providers.

-In closing, with Obama Care, everyone has to have health insurance and those who pay for their health insurance would like to use their benefits that they are paying for to access care.
+In closing, with Obama Care, everyone has to have health insurance (for now) and those who pay for their health insurance would like to use their benefits that they are paying for to access care.
 The same way we, as individuals who also carry insurance, would like to use our insurance to pay for health care.
 Perhaps by uncovering and refuting some common myths associated with accepting insurance, clinicians will be more open to accepting both private pay and insurance pay clients.
 There is always the option of limiting the number of insurance panels you want to be credentialed with and this can allow for greater access to care for those who would otherwise not be able to afford it.